peercoin/rfcs/text/0011-pos-inflation-adjustment/0011-pos-inflation-adjustment.md

 This may be a reliable bet during specific moments when year old blocks with a large PoS reward age out.
 However, it is very difficult to guess how many coins will be used to stake in the near future.
 Therefore, it is nearly always in the Timing Attacker's best interest to release their PoS block immediately in order to attain the highest compounding interest.

+*Seasonal Timing Attack*
+Some minters greatly limit their minting intervals in order to avoid security vulnerabilities associated with having a node online.
+Let us assume that a 'seasonal minter' of this fashion will only mint, for example, twice a year.
+This minter is incentivized to analyze the seasonal fluctuations of `nInflationAdjustment` and pick the two times during the year when minter participation is lowest.
+This type of minting will act to dampen the aforementioned seasonal fluctuations of `nInflationAdjustment`, which will help to reduce the standard deviation of the PoS difficulty from the mean.
+As the PoS model of security is only as strong as its moment of lowest PoS difficulty (not the mean), this type of behavior (that of actively attempting to mint during periods of low minter participation) should be encouraged for those that insist on being seasonal minters.
+As such, the 'seasonal timing attack' is beneficial to the security of the Peercoin chain, rather than a detriment.

 *Timestamp Attack*
 A minter has 2 hours to place a block on the chain.